AndreRH/hangover/README.md

 It also will handle x86 faster than Box64 I assume.)

 ### 3) Preview
-A paid [preview](https://www.patreon.com/posts/previews-82611984) is available with currently the following features coming soon:
+A paid [preview](https://www.patreon.com/posts/previews-82611984) is available with currently the following features:

-- Updated Wine
+- Wine 8.13 + Git
-- Updated FEX
+- FEX-2308
 - Initial Box64 work

 ### 4) Discord